zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/elements/fields.md

 | **Column Gap** | Defines the size of the gap between grid columns. |
 | **Row Gap** | Defines the size of the gap between grid rows. |

-Each type is scoped into a specific child element that inherits the Field Settings with option to override.
+Each type is scoped into a specific child element that inherits the Field Settings with an optional override.

 {% image className="max-w-md" %}
 ![Input Common Settings](/assets/ytp/forms/input-commons.webp)